arielf/weight-loss/HOWTO.md

 One you have Ubuntu on Windows you just install all the prerequisites. e.g. in a terminal:

 >	sudo apt-get install make
->	sudo apt-get install r-base r-recommended r-cran-ggplot2
+>	sudo apt-get install r-base r-cran-ggplot2
 >	sudo apt-get install vowpal-wabbit
 >	sudo apt-get install git
 >	# etc... (hope I didn't miss much)